Paola-cmyk/holbertonschool-simple_shell/README.md

 Proyect originally developed at Holberton Coding School, Ponce, PR, 2025.

 ## License
-This project is an open souce and available under the
+This project is an open souce and available under the <a href= "https://github.com/Paola-cmyk/holbertonschool-simple_shell/blob/main/MIT%20License" target="_blank">MIT License</a>